Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 Please feel free [submit an issue](https://github.com/Krouwndouwn/Rubber_Ducky_Password_Stealer/issues/new) for any of the following reasons:

-- Reporting a bug
+- Reporting a bug.
-- Reporting a grammatical error
+- Reporting a grammatical error.
-- Suggesting a feature
+- Suggesting a feature.
-- Suggesting a improvement
+- Suggesting a improvement.
-- Any other issue with the payloads, scripts or GitHub page
+- Any other issue with the payloads, scripts or GitHub page.

 ## Disclaimer